-- A) Adopt a resolution to introduce and waive the reading of an Ordinance to adopt the OnePave program for certain alternate road re-pavement requirements and to collect an in-lieu fee for resulting savings for roadway trenching in the Larkfield-Wikiup area to facilitate fire recovery efforts and support a one-time, final, comprehensive re-pavement of roads in the program area. - B) Accept and adopt certain alternative road re-pavement design details and requirements to be utilized in connection with said trench work. ☐ (Fourth District)
+- 1. Adopt a an Ordinance to adopt the OnePave program for certain alternate road re-pavement requirements and to collect an in-lieu fee for resulting savings for roadway trenching in the Larkfield-Wikiup area to facilitate fire recovery efforts and support a one-time, final, comprehensive repavement of roads in the program area. - 2.
+Accept and adopt certain alternative road re-pavement design details and requirements to be utilized in connection with said trench work.

+(Fourth District)